ConciseSaucer/SVAD116_Final/SVAD116 Final Report.md

 # Cloud Providers Considered
 ## From the Perspective of a Large Company
 ##### AWS
 For large companies requiring extensive scalability and a wide range of services, AWS is the top choice.
 It offers enterprise-level solutions with scalable infrastructure across multiple regions, ensuring high availability and redundancy.
 AWS provides robust security compliance certifications and excellent customer support for premium customers.
-However, it has a steep learning curve and can be costly if not managed carefully.
+It is important to get AWS certified employees, since it has a steep learning curve and can be costly if not managed carefully.
 ##### Azure
 Azure is another strong contender, especially for businesses already using Microsoft products like Windows or Office 365.
 It offers advanced AI and machine learning tools, high scalability, and strong security features.
 While Azure integrates seamlessly with Microsoft ecosystems, its cost may be higher compared to AWS, and it has a less diverse third-party ecosystem.
 ##### Google Cloud